MarcosBianchii/3-Neuron-Perceptron-Logic-Gate/README.md

 The truth table in `model.c` can be changed to any logic gate.
 The model will learn the behavior of the gate and print the results to the console.

 ## XOR Problem
-The model has the ability to learn the behavior of an XOR gate.
+The model has the ability to learn the behavior of a XOR gate.
 The XOR gate is defined as:

 | x1 | x2 | y |
 |----|----|---|